d-stephenson/d-stephenson.github.io/_posts/2021-05-06-journal-seven-des501.md

   </tr>
   <tr valign="top">
     <td><code>font-size: 40px;</code></td>
-    <td>Used to set the size of the text, this should not be used to make adjustments to text size to make it headings.</td>
+    <td>Used to set the size of the text, this should not be used to make <br>
+    adjustments to text size to make it headings.</td>
   </tr>
   <tr valign="top">
     <td><code>background: url(" ");</code></td>